 Overview

-The early signs of the disease include forgetting recent events or conversations.
-Over time, it progresses to serious memory problems and loss of the ability to perform everyday tasks.
+Early symptoms of Alzheimer's disease include forgetting recent events or conversations.
+Over time, Alzheimer's disease leads to serious memory loss and affects a person's ability to do everyday tasks.

 Symptoms

 At first, someone with the disease may be aware of having trouble remembering things and thinking clearly.
-As symptoms get worse, a family member or friend may be more likely to notice the issues.
+As signs and symptoms get worse, a family member or friend may be more likely to notice the issues.

 Memory